 So, now what?
 You've built a script that pulls data from Google Ads and loads it into your data warehouse, but what happens tomorrow when you have thousands of new impressions?

 The key is to build your script in such a way that it can also identify incremental updates to your data.
 If you can identify some fields that auto-increment, you could use them to give your script the ability to recognize new data.
 You can then set your script up as a cron job or continuous loop to keep pulling down new data as it appears.

 Redshift is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Google BigQuery, PostgreSQL, Snowflake, or Microsoft Azure SQL Data Warehouse, which are RDBMSes that use similar SQL syntax, or Panoply, which works with Redshift instances.
 Others choose a data lake, like Amazon S3.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To BigQuery, To Postgres, To Snowflake, To Panoply, To Azure SQL Data Warehouse, and To S3.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Google Ads to Redshift automatically.
-With just a few clicks, Stitch starts extracting your Google Ads data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.
+With just a few clicks, Stitch starts extracting your Google Ads data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.